Stopping Rules for Monte Carlo Methods: A Review: Fundamental concepts and key components

 \subsection{Confidence and significance levels}

 The confidence level $1-\delta$, with the parameter $\delta\in (0,1)$ called the significance level, quantifies the coverage probability $\mathbb{P}(|\mu_n-\mu| \le \epsilon)$ of the estimate $\mu_n$ falling within the specified error tolerance $\epsilon$ of the theoretical mean $\mu$.
-In asymptotic analyses (Section \ref{subsection asymptotic validity}), the confidence and significance levels are typically held constant to investigate the behavior of stopping rules when the error tolerance $\epsilon$ approaches zero \cite{YH1965, FLYA2012, NS1996}.
-Despite the confidence and significance levels are also often fixed in sequential stopping rules in the non-asymptotic regime (Section \ref{subsection normal approximation}), it is widely recognized that fixed levels can result in poor coverage when sample sizes are small.
+In asymptotic analyses (Section \ref{subsection asymptotic validity}), the confidence and significance levels are typically held constant to investigate the behavior of stopping rules when the error tolerance $\epsilon$ approaches zero \cite{FLYA2012, NS1996}. {Despite the confidence and significance levels often being fixed} in sequential stopping rules in the non-asymptotic regime (Section \ref{subsection normal approximation}), it is widely recognized that fixed levels can result in poor coverage when sample sizes are small.
 In contrast, adaptive methods have also been developed to dynamically adjust those levels \cite{D2014, DL2009}.
-For instance, coverage contours can be employed to estimate parameters and adjust confidence levels during the simulation.
+For instance, coverage functions (Section \ref{subsection coverage functions and related stopping rules}) can be employed to estimate parameters and adjust confidence levels during the simulation. {It is worth noting that earlier literature often employed a different notation: the error tolerance was written as $\delta$ (or simply $d$) instead of $\epsilon$, while the significance level was denoted by $\alpha$ instead of $\delta$.
+The use of this convention dates back at least to \cite{YH1965} and continues to appear in recent studies, such as \cite{Hickernel2018}.}